shrestho10/SummaryTheSavior/Security-Aware-Summarizer/readme.txt

 finetune.py file has been used to finetune llama-2 7b model to be trained on the dataset created by us.
-The dataset folder is Security-Aware-Summarizer/Data Generation/Data Mix/mix and final dataset for finetune and eval Inside the Security-Aware-Summarizer/Data Generation/Data Mix/mix and final dataset for finetune and eval folder we have the harmful mix 30k data which contains the mixture of harmful prompts and queries harmless mix 30k data which contains the mixture of harmless prompts and queries ambiguous mix 30k data which contains the mixture of ambiguous prompts and queries
+The dataset folder is Data Generation

+Inside the Security-Aware-Summarizer/Data Generation/Data Mix/mix and final dataset for finetune and eval --> folder we have the harmful mix 30k data which contains the mixture of harmful prompts and queries harmless mix 30k data which contains the mixture of harmless prompts and queries ambiguous mix 30k data which contains the mixture of ambiguous prompts and queries